 DRURY TOWNSHIP FLAG

-Drury Township Annual Meeting will be held on April 11th,2023 at 8PM.
+Drury Township Regular Meeting will be held on November 8th, 2023 at 7:00PM.

 The Drury Township notices can be seen under the Drury Township Agenda/Notices tab to the right.

 Buffalo Praire-Drury Multi Township Regular Meeting will be held on November 8th, 2023 at 6:00PM.

 The Buffalo Prairie-Drury Multi Township notices can be seen under the Buffalo Prairie-Drury Multi Township Agenda/Notices tab to the right.

 All the above meetings will take place at the Township Building.

 Drury Township participating in Illinois City-Buffalo Prairie Fireman’s Festival 2022 - theme was Jurassic Park

 We won in these categories!

 First place Best Theme Use

 big shout out all to the Community for attending